Engin-Boot/assist-purchase-s22b9/README.md

 Clients will then focus on one or two models.

 Do not impose this hierarchy.
-A repeat-visitor could be specific about the model at the start itself.
+A repeat-visitor could be specific about the model at the start itself

 ### Configure